anujdeshpande/marvell-iot.github.io/docs/Readme.md

 ```

-- `.axf` file
+- `hello_world.axf`: This is a firmware image that can directly be loaded into the SRAM of the micro-controller.
+Since the firmware image is not written to flash, this operation is faster.
+This is commonly used for iterative development.
+- `hello_world.map`: This is a file which helps us to understand where all the symbols are located in the memory after linking.
+This can be used for advanced debugging, and should be ignored otherwise.
+- `hello_world.bin`: This is a firmware image that can be flashed on to the starter kit.
+This is commonly used as the default firmware that gets executed on boot up.

 Let's take a closer look at how to use these files to run your application on the development boards -

 ### RAM load

 We will be using the `ramload.py` python script that can be found in the `sdk/tools/OpenOCD` directory.
+This is used to upload the `axf` firmware to the development board.

 ```
 $ python sdk/tools/OpenOCD/ramload.py --help